 Following on from part (2).
-The little girl came with sort of mismatched clothing, a cotton dress with crocheted jacket and booties.
-I haven’t changed them as they seem to suit her and I just love her as is and as I found here.
+The little girl, I believe may be a Shirley Temple doll, came with the sort of pinky mismatched clothing, a cotton dress with crocheted jacket & booties.
+I haven’t changed the outfit to date as it seems to suit her & I love her as is as I found here.

-She has all the usual signs of age related wear and tear not uncommon in composition dolls.
+She has all the usual signs of age related wear & tear not uncommon in composition dolls.
 Her body mark identifies her as a RELIABLE doll made in Canada.

-I’m quite confident her hair is mohair by look and feel.
-A bit of Google search reveals that Reliable Toy Company in Canada used mohair on their dolls from 1922 until 1955.
+I’m quite confident her hair is mohair by look & feel.
+A bit of a Google search reveals that Reliable Toy Company in Canada used mohair on their dolls from 1922 until 1955.

 Little finger missing on her right hand.

 Somebody loved this little girl before me.
 And I love her just as she is.